 What are futures?

-Futures, on the other hand, are similar to forwards but they are standardised, regulated and traded on exchanges, especially with regard to commodities such as oil, orange juice, precious metals and many others.
+Futures, on the other hand, are similar to forwards but they are standardised, regulated and traded on exchanges, especially with regard to commodities such as oil, corn, precious metals and many others.

 For instance, an oil futures contract constitutes an agreement stating a set price on a set date to sell or to buy a certain quantity of barrels of oil.
 The futures contract requires the seller to sell and the buyer to buy in any case while they are speculating on the future price development of the underlying asset.